E-mail Form

 A complete nervous system (neurological), heart, lung, and muscle exam may show:

-• Abnormal, sick heart muscle (cardiomyopathy) becomes evident by age 10
+• Abnormal, weak heart muscle (cardiomyopathy) that becomes evident by age 10

 • Deformities of the chest and back (scoliosis)